Estimated reading time: 13 minutes

 CBB Words of Wisdom

-A soup should eat like a meal unless of course you’d rather have it as an appetizer for a meal then keep it on the lighter side.
+A soup should be eaten like a meal unless you’d rather have it as an appetizer for a meal than keep it on the lighter side.

 Saturday Search Term Giggles